 Stoltenberg, who twice served as Norway’s prime minister, told the meeting in Washington that members increased their investment in NATO’s defenses over the past four consecutive years, not only by spending more but also by investing in new capabilities and deploying more forces for the alliance.

-“Since 2016, European Allies and Canada have added $41 billion dollars to their defense spending; by the end of next year, this will rise to $100 billion,” he said.
+“Since 2016, European Allies and Canada have added US$41 billion dollars to their defense spending; by the end of next year, this will rise to US$100 billion,” he said.